Software-Analysis-Team/UTBotGo/utbotgo/README.md

     make build
     ```

-    It creates executable file `UTBotGo` in this directory.
+    It creates executable file `utbotgo` in this directory.
 You will be able to
-    run command `UTBoGo` only from this directory.
+    run command `utbotgo` only from this directory.

 ## How to run